 About

-I'm a narrative infrastructure strategist and storytelling advisor.
-I help healthcare and wellbeing organizations clarify how they define themselves, how they are understood, and how they communicate change with coherence, across leadership, operations, and public-facing messaging.
+I’m a narrative infrastructure strategist.
+I collaborate with independent regional health systems, select academic medical centers, and specialty care institutions to clarify how they define themselves, how they are understood, and how they communicate change with coherence across leadership, operations, and public-facing communications.

-When institutions are producing plenty of content but still feel fragmented to the audiences they serve, the issue is rarely output.
-It's narrative structure.
+When institutions produce plenty of content but it still feels fragmented to the people they’re accountable to, the issue is rarely output.
+It’s narrative structure.
 My work addresses that problem at its source.

-I work at the narrative layer that makes communications execution more effective—focusing on the decisions that determine whether an organization's story is credible, consistent, and built to continue during periods of growth, transition, or repositioning.
-The result can be decision-grade clarity that leaders can put directly to work, and a narrative architecture that internal teams can sustain and build on independently.
+I work at the narrative layer that makes communications execution more effective.
+I focus on the decisions that determine whether an institution's story is credible, consistent, and sustainable during growth, transition, or repositioning.

 What Narrative Infrastructure Strategy Means

-Narrative infrastructure is the foundational system of storytelling.
-It is what makes individual messages, stories, and communications efforts function together rather than compete with one another.
+Narrative infrastructure is the foundational system that makes an institution’s communications coherent.
+It is what enables individual messages, stories, and initiatives to reinforce one another rather than compete.

-In practice, this means examining the narrative tension an organization is navigating, verifying whether public messaging reflects operational reality, and identifying where institutional language has drifted from lived values.
-From that analysis, I develop a narrative throughline—a coherent arc that leadership and teams can use consistently—and I help build the editorial and storytelling architecture that's intended to sustain narrative clarity into your healthcare system's future.
+In practice, this means identifying the narrative tension an institution is navigating, verifying whether public language reflects operational reality, and locating where institutional language has drifted from lived values.
+From that analysis, I develop a narrative throughline: a coherent arc leadership and teams can use consistently.
+I also build the editorial architecture designed to sustain narrative clarity through change.

-This is the work of building load-bearing narrative architecture for organizations that are growing faster than their narrative capacity can support.
-Done well, it can help ensure institutional communications don't just describe what an organization is doing, but can carry the weight of what it is becoming.
+This is the work of building load-bearing narrative architecture for institution's growing faster than their narrative capacity can support.
+Done well, it helps ensure institutional communications don’t just describe what an institution is doing, but can carry the weight of what it is becoming.

 My intellectual foundation began in college where I studied political science and economics.
 My work included an early research focus on infant and women's mortality in America that first drew my attention to how institutional decisions shape human outcomes.
 Since my graduation from Wellesley College, that analytical lens has shaped every stage of my career.